ArchieHicklin/Archie/README.md

 # Personal Potfolio
-This is my portfolio site - with complete reference to Gatsby, an awesome React project.
+This is my portfolio site built in React.